 The Regulation applies only to pecuniary claims in civil and commercial matters, excluding specified matters, in particular revenue, customs or administrative matters, liability of the State, matrimonial regimes, wills and succession, bankruptcy proceedings, social security and arbitration, and only to cross-border cases, i.e. when the relevant bank account is held in a different Member State to where the EAPO application is made or the creditor is domiciled.

-The Regulation doesn’t apply to bank accounts which are immune from seizure in application to an EU Regulation or under the law of the Member State in which the account is maintained, nor the bank accounts held by or with central banks.
+The Regulation doesn’t apply to bank accounts which are immune from seizure in application of an EU Regulation or under the law of the Member State in which the account is maintained, nor the bank accounts held by or with central banks.

 The Regulation doesn’t require that the creditor’s claim is due at the time of the application.
 Indeed, the Regulation applies to “any claim for payment of a specific amount of money that has fallen due or a claim for payment of a determinable amount of money arising from a transaction or an event that has already occurred, provided that such a claim can be brought before a court”.